Constitution of the International Relations Council of Northeastern University

 Section 1: The IRC shall, at its discretion enter into a Constitutional Convention for the purposes of significantly amending the Constitution and Bylaws.
 The 2/3 Approval of the Executive Board, the Board of Directors, and the consent of a Faculty Advisor shall be required to call a convention.

-Section 2: Upon approval of a Convention, an amendment to the constitution shall be introduced which strikes “on April 14, 2009” from Article X Section 2, Article X Section 4, Subsection C and this Section of Article XII and replaces it with the date of the next convention.
+Section 2: Upon approval of a Convention, an amendment to the constitution shall be introduced which strikes “on April 14, 2009” from Article X Section 2, Article X Section 4, Subsection C and this Section of Article XIII and replaces it with the date of the next convention.

 Section 3: This amendment shall not include any other provisions.